-- 1. Press [Pattern] to select the Pattern Mode page. - 2.
-Hold [Instrument] + Turn (Jog) or Press [PAD] to select the instrument to record.
-The Note will be live recorded with pads. - 3.
+- 1. Press [1] to select the Pattern Mode page. - 2.
+Hold [Instrument] + (Up), (Down) or [+] / [-] to scroll through and select options.
+Select the instrument to record.
+The Notes will be live recorded from the incoming MIDI keyboard. - 3.
 Press [Rec] + [Play] to start live recording mode.
-The sequencer will start immediately or after a count in of 4 if 'Pre roll' is set on. - Press [PAD] in real time to record.
-The pad note will be recorded along with the default instrument selected.
-Notes are recorded along with a 'Note Off' value. - 5.
-To change optionally to instrument or FX recording, Press [Instrument] or [FX] during live recording.
-A 'Note Off' value is not recorded with these options. - Steps will be recorded into the current track.
+The sequencer will start immediately or after a count in of 4 if 'Pre roll' is set on. - 4.
+Play the external MIDI keyboard controller.
+Notes are recorded along with a 'Note Off' value. - Steps will be recorded into the current track.
 Notes will not be overdubbed.
 Any recording that coincides with an existing note will by default be recorded into the step row on the next track right.
-This behaviour is dependant on arming of tracks. - 7.
-Press [Rec] to leave recording mode but to continue playing. - 8.
+This behaviour is dependant on arming of tracks. - 6.
+Press [Rec] to leave recording mode but to continue playing. - 7.
 Press [Play] to stop playback.